Entrax643/Entrax643.github.io/10_Magikarp.md

 Set when you want to reset the fish's fear.
 Make sure to not have an unspoiled right after.

 ## Cordial Type
 Set what type of cordial you want to use.
-Auto will can use all cordial depending on what you have and how many GP are missing.
+Auto will use all cordial depending on what you have and how many GP are missing.

 ## Patience / GP
 Set wich Patience you want to use and the minimum amount of GP you want to have before using it.
 It'll not use patience on every fish but only when the fish need it.